vlayer-xyz/vlayer/book/src/features/web.md

     - Verifies the *Notary*'s signature on the transcript.
     - Ensures the *Notary* is on the list of trusted notaries (via their signing key).
     - Confirms the data comes from the expected domain (`api.x.com` in this case).
-    - Check whether the HTTPS data comes from the expected `dataUrl`.
+    - Check whether the HTTPS data comes from the expected `dataUrl`. `dataUrl` is a [URL Pattern](https://urlpattern.spec.whatwg.org/) against which the actual URL is checked.
     - Ensures that the server's SSL certificate and its chain of authority are verified.
     - Retrieves the plain text transcript for further processing.